-TASK A
+TASK A: Introduction to Sociology

 - 1. Identify two social institutions found in society. - 2.
 Outline one function that education systems may perform in society. - 3.
 Identify one characteristic of the upper class. - 4.
 Identify two jobs that may be regarded as middle class. - 5.
 Identify one key characteristic of the working class. - 6.
 Welfare benefit dependency is regarded as a feature of the underclass.
 Briefly explain what this means (you may need to research this term online). - 7.
 Identify one social problem that sociologists might be interested in studying.
+Explain your answer.